 Content control tools restrict access to specific kinds of Web content, for example pornography or material that is deemed inappropriate in an organization.
 Most corporate environments run large-scale proxy appliances or software that not only controls employee access to Web content but also conducts virus scans and protects from malicious content.
-These are often combined with tools deployed on local clients like
+These are often combined with tools deployed on local clients like Microsoft’s Windows Defender, Checkpoint’s Endpoint Security, Symantec’s Protection Suite or McAfee’s Total Protection that provide security from viruses and malware.
+In small office and home environments an organization may rely on a solution provided by a third-party or an ISP, sometimes supplemented with locally installed client-side tools like NetNanny.

 Most of these tools are proprietary and often expensive, especially in larger configurations.
 Alternatively, similar Linux-based and open source tools are available that can be deployed for potentially a lot less money.
 Some of these tools also have the potential to scale to suit larger environments.
 We’re going to examine some of these tools and highlight their features and their strengths and weaknesses.